ehumba/chirpy-web-server/README.md

 ```

 - **PUT /api/users**
-Update the user data with the same request format as for creating a new account
+Update the user data with the same request format as for creating a new account.

 - **POST /api/login**
 Login with your password and email.